LaffyTaffy-0/LaffyTaffy-0/README.md

 I am chill with C+H or Cuddle + Hide ,,, Tho keep in mind I will be afk half of the time and will disconnect :/

-**DNI... if.**
+**DNI... if.** ( I normally dont do DNI's )

-🐾 .
-Me ^ω^ , c*h <- Has no stated git user, shmilk cosplayer.
+Dandys world ppl that I clearly dont know , darkshippers ew, proshippers , fruitcake dni unless friend ofcourse .

 ⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘

 Location?
-Either at Crk area , Docks/Rping at Islands , Hermit Hill or at Safe Russian server #1 building smt with supporter tier party ppl
+Either at Crk area , Docks/Rping at Islands , Hermit Hill , Spawn , At the bottom beach for pearl hunting !!